 6) When you get home from work, keep getting up to do small jobs instead of spending the evening in front of the TV.

 These small changes can make a big difference and will feel odd at first.
-However when they become habit, you won’t even notice you are dong it, but your body will!
+However, when they become a habit, you won’t even notice you are doing them but your body will!